Microsoft/azure-docs.pt-pt/articles/storage/blobs/storage-blob-static-website-custom-domain.md

 ## <a name="prerequisites"></a>Pré-requisitos

-Antes de começar este tutorial, preencha a parte um, [Tutorial: alojar um Web site estático no armazenamento de BLOBs](storage-blob-static-website-host.md).
+Antes de começar este tutorial, preencha a parte um, [Tutorial: Alojar um Web site estático no armazenamento de BLOBs](storage-blob-static-website-host.md).

 ## <a name="sign-in-to-the-azure-portal"></a>Iniciar sessão no portal do Azure